Bedford Park Festival – Open Gardens

 The garden had been very shady.
 It is so large that the three grown trees – two purple beech and an oak – do not inhibit the sense of space, but there had been several more mature trees, casting a deep gloom and preventing the oak from growing properly.
 When a fungus caused the larger trees to decay, that was the excuse they needed to do a little thinning and now the garden is a sun trap, enabling Tracey to cultivate more of the flowers she loves.

 Images above: Tracey’s choice, lots of flowers in hot colours

 When I met Tracey in the summer of 2019 the ‘children’ were then aged between 16 and 26, so the lawn had seen more use recently as a venue for 18th birthday parties, with a marquee centre stage.

-Aila Cinar has been looking after the garden since 2005, keeping the structure but developing the beds to provide all year round interest and the colour palette Tracey wants.
+Aila Cinar has been looking after the garden since 2005, keeping the structure but developing the beds to provide all year round interest and the colour palette Tracey wanted.
 “Aila is a great plantswoman” she says, “great with trees and roses and great at pruning”.
 Tracey likes lots of flowers in hot colours – dark purple, red and orange, and Alia has chosen irises and red and purple rhododendrons amongst others, to create the look she wants.

 Replacing the Box hedges

-Recently they’ve been grappling with the problem of what to do about the Box hedges, as the caterpillars have laid waste to the formal hedging in both front and back gardens.
+Recently they have been grappling with the problem of what to do about the Box hedges, as the caterpillars have laid waste to the formal hedging in both front and back gardens.
 Aila has come up with two solutions – Taxus baccata (Yew) and Ilex crenata (Japanese Holly).
 These are two on a list of 15 suggestions she has for replacing low hedging.

 Photographs below: More from Tracey and Ian’s garden